-The increasing volume of container trade together with the up-sizing of the vessels in the latest years has led to increased competition between container terminals to become the vessels' port of call \citep{notteboom2017a}.
-As a result, most terminals are reticent to share information and plan their operations independently.
-Normally, terminals plan the berth allocation based on the periodic schedules of the ships.
-Nevertheless, these schedules are subject to a level of uncertainty.
-Different types of disruptions can alter the schedules such as weather conditions or technical faults at the terminal and result in delays.
-When each terminal does its planning independently, a delay in one terminal can potentially be propagated through the shipping service to other ports \citep{notteboom2009a} or incur in higher costs for the carriers (i.e. shipping lines) if they need to increase their speed.
-For instance, a vessel stopping in port A and B encounters a congested terminal when arriving at port A and gets delayed.
-Then, the carrier can either speed up to arrive to port B on time, meaning a higher fuel consumption, or arrive late to port B, forcing the terminal to modify their plan.
+Both the increasing volume of container trade and the up-sizing of the vessels have led to increased competition among container terminals. each vying to become the port of call for more vessels \citep{notteboom2017a}.
+As a result, most terminals are reticent to share information with other terminals and prefer to plan their operations independently.
+Terminals commonly plan berth allocation based on ship schedules.
+Nevertheless, these schedules are subject to a level of uncertainty, because different types of disruptions\textemdash such as weather conditions or technical problems at the terminal\textemdash can alter the schedules and result in delays.
+When each terminal does its planning independently, a delay in one terminal can potentially be propagated through the shipping service to other ports \citep{notteboom2009a} or incur higher fuel costs for the carriers (shipping lines) if they need to increase the vessel's speed to make up for lost time.
+For example, a vessel stopping in ports A and B may encounter a congested terminal when arriving at port A and become delayed.
+The carrier can then order the vessel to either speed up to arrive at port B on time, entailing higher fuel consumption, or arrive late at port B, forcing the terminal to modify its berthing plan.

-A potential solution to avoid this type of scenarios is to establish some form of collaboration between players in the maritime industry.
-Collaboration can be established not only between same type of stakeholders (i.e. between multiple carriers) but also involving more players (i.e. carriers and terminal operators).
-Sharing information allows to simultaneously plan the berthing of the terminals and be able to minimize disruptions and reduce costs and emissions.
-This is the goal of what we denote as the multi-port berth allocation problem (MPBAP).
-This problem aims at simultaneously planning the berth allocation at multiple ports taking into account the vessels' speed between ports.
-Recent studies on this problem indicate that these forms of collaboration can be cost-effective for all parties involved in the collaboration \citep{venturini2017a}.
+A potential solution to avoid this type of {scenario} is to establish some form of collaboration between players in the maritime industry.
+Collaboration can be established not only between same type of stakeholders (i.e., between multiple carriers) but also between more players (i.e., carriers and terminal operators). {The \cite{shippingcouncil2015} encourages terminals to establish collaborative agreements with carriers as one of the main ways of reducing port congestion and improving planning eﬃciency.}